zaragozasosa/Ember-3-Test/README.md

-# legalmation-app
+# Ember 3 test

-This README outlines the details of collaborating on this Ember application.
+This README is just to explain some of the details behind this test project.
-A short introduction of this app could easily go here.

 ## Prerequisites